Sarum College hosts a variety of public events throughout the year, including lectures and conferences.

 Niblett Memorial Lecture

-The lecture is held annually in honour of Professor Roy Niblett CBE and a fellow at Sarum College, who died in 2005.
+The lecture was held annually in honour of Professor Roy Niblett CBE and a fellow at Sarum College, who died in 2005.

 A distinguished and influential presence in British higher education for more than 50 years, Professor Niblett’s contribution to Christian thought and the life of the churches in this country was also considerable.
 A person of deep conviction, his work was distinguished by rigour, reason and a willingness to listen and exchange, which he regarded not as a potential hazard to faith, but as an essential expression of faith.